-One of the wildest spots in the Wild West, there were reportedly over 26 known deaths that occurred here, with many more unreported.
+One of the wildest spots in the Wild West was reportedly over 26 known deaths that occurred here, with many more unreported.
 The majority of them being gun-related.
 You can even see gun holes in the walls throughout the hotel.